Istador/moz-old-search-fixed/README.md

 Inspired by the Firefox add-ons [Old Search](https://addons.mozilla.org/en-US/firefox/addon/old-search1/) and [Old Search Fixed 2](https://addons.mozilla.org/en-US/firefox/addon/old-search-fixed2/) that aren't working anymore.

+## Installation

+The newest version of this add-on can be downloaded on the [releases page](https://github.com/Istador/old-search-fixed/releases/).

+Just click in your browser, for the newest release at the top, on the asset with the `xpi` file extension.

+Your browser should ask you if you want to allow `Github.com` to install software.
+`Allow` it.

+Next your browser should complain about the add-on being unverified.
+This is happening because this add-on isn't digitally signed by Mozilla (they don't do this for legacy add-ons anymore).
+`Add` it anyway.

+The add-on should now be installed and already working.
+(You can verify this by looking at the Search Bar.
+It should show the icon of your default search provider instead of the magnifier icon.)
+Once installed, the add-on should auto-update itself when new releases are published.

 ## Options

 The following options can be setted in the Add-on's option page or via about:config under the `extensions.blackpinguin.oldsearchfixed` namespace.